 Life is a collaborative experience, and that's exactly the idea behind ‘What I Wish For Us.’
 It’s the partnering of a love story, creating a collective piece of work that stands out as a solid debut.
 In the newly redesigned music industry where you can craft the next greatest hit at home, Second Story Duo produced and recorded their entire album from their home studio.

 Doug, an early Apple pioneer and multi-instrumentalist, grew up inspired by his father, who had a hit record in 1957 and owned a chain of music studios that Doug would later teach at with his mother.
 While incredibly proficient, music was more of an extracurricular activity for Doug.
-He spent 18 years as a Naval Officer which led him to the doors of Apple, working with Steve Jobs.
+A graduate of the U.S. Naval Academy, he spent 18 years as a Naval Officer which led him to the doors of Apple, working with Steve Jobs.
 Later moving on to Google, he retired in 2013.

 Lynn was raised on musicals and developed a thrilling and emotional connection to songs, purchasing her first 45’ as a young girl.
 Inspired by female artists such as Judy Tzuke and Angela Bofill, Lynn had an early awareness of the lack of representation of female creators in the music industry describing “it was hard to find women artists when I was younger, so they (Judy Tzuke, Angela Bofill) were on my player over and over.”
 It wasn’t until she was 40 that she decided to sing in public, and at 50 write her first song(s).